yuruki/camel-scr/README.md

 })
 ```

-and provide the default configuration on class level as well:
+Then implement getRouteBuilders() which returns the routes you want to run.
+And finally provide the default configuration on class level as well:

 ```
 @Properties({